tnc-ca-geo/video-importer/README.md

   folder                full path to folder of input videos to process hook_module           full path to hook module for custom functions (a
                         python file)
-  host                  the IP-address / hostname of the segmenter
+  host                  the IP-address or hostname of the segmenter

 optional arguments:
   -h, --help            show this help message and exit